figment-networks/graph-as-to-rust/README.md

 ```

 This will copy AssemblyScript files from `graph-ts` into a temporary folder inside the project,
-then will launch `asc` compiler with the correct transformer and generates a `near.rs` with all the
+then will launch `asc` compiler with the correct transformer and generates a `cosmos.rs` with all the
-NEAR Rust bindings for The Graph.
+Cosmos Rust bindings for The Graph.

 > You can add `DEBUG="*"` in front of the `node run.js` command to activate debug logs and show more logging.